This Update On The Travis Scott & Rihanna Dating Rumors Just Makes Sense

-In 2015, rumors began circulating that Rihanna was dating rapper Travis Scott.
+In 2015, rumours began circulating that Rihanna was dating rapper Travis Scott.
 The pair had met two years earlier and had collaborated in the studio for “Bitch Better Have My Money,” and sparks reportedly flew during their time together.
-Rihanna and Scott were seen hanging out in public in New York City, their obvious PDA fueling the gossip.
+Rihanna and Scott were seen hanging out in public in New York City, their obvious PDA fuelling the gossip.

 Advertisement